 The beauty of a house concert is that it is purposely more intimate and focuses on quality over quantity.
 Think of it more like a dinner party or potluck with live music.

 Does it cost money to host a house concert?

 No, there is no cost to host a concert!
 But as traveling artists we appreciate it when hosts ask their guests to give a suggested donation.
 Many house concert hosts have a basket by the door.
 During a break, the host can give a 2-minute spiel asking people to support the artist, and then proceed to "pass the hat" during the performance as it continues.
 Donations really go a long way in helping artists pay for gas and cover expenses while on the road.
 Most importantly, giving is simply a way of helping an artist keep their music career sustainable.
-A house concert usually averages at $10 per person.
-Some have been $15 or even $20.
-But no one should be turned away if they are not able to give.

 How do I plan this thing?

 The beauty in house concerts is that they are low stress.
 Simply reach out to us and ask us to come to your city.
 It's quite possible that we've always wanted to go there, but have never had the chance - until now!
 Once we mutually agree on a date, we can talk about a start time and a few logistics.
 Then you can setup a Facebook invite and/or shoot out emails to your network of friends to let them know about it.
 Encourage them to bring a dish and it becomes a potluck (awesome)!

 But I really don't want strangers in my house.